 - Turn the mixer to medium-low speed and add eggs one at a time - making sure it's fully incorporated after each addition.
 Stop the mixer and scrape down the bowl.

-- Alternatively add your dry and wet ingredients, starting and finishing with dry ones.
-(3 additions of dry and 2 of wet ingredients)
+- Add your dry and wet ingredients, alternating between one another, starting and finishing with dry ones.
+(3 additions of dry and 2 of wet ingredients) Between each addition mix the batter just enough to get it combined, no more than 15 sec, to avoid overmixing the batter.

 - Divide the batter evenly among the 3 tins and bake for 20-25 minutes or until skewer inserted in the middle comes out mostly clean.